Englischer Garten: Hirschau

-The English Garden is divided into two portions by the busy Isarring road.
+The Englischer Garten is divided into two portions by the busy Isarring road.
 The southern part is around 2 km long, while the northern part, called the Hirschau, is around 3 km long.
 In contrast to the southern part, which on sunny days contains as many people as one would find in a medium-sized town, the Hirschau has a peaceful character.
 In the southern part the grass in the open expanses (heavily used for sport and sunbathing) must be kept short; but in the Hirschau some meadows are allowed to grow and are mown for hay in June and August, while others are used as pasture for sheep.
 Two beer gardens, the "Aumeister", built in 1810–11 by the court mason (Hofmaurermeister) Joseph Deiglmayr (1760–1814) and the "Hirschau", built in 1840, are located at the north and south end of the Hirschau respectively.